Gravitational Waves in Chern-Simons-Gauss-Bonnet Gravity: Extension of Parity-Violating Parametrization and Constraints

 \subsection{Parametrization}

 We would like to place our work in the context of the parametrization in \cite{Jenks2023}, in which it was shown that generic parity-violating corrections to the GW propagation equations can be written in a theory-agnostic way using dimensionless parameters; a particular theory will then correspond to specific values of these parameters.
+A similar parametrization to \cite{Jenks2023} for describing parity-violating propagation effects was also introduced in \cite{Qiao2019, Zhao2020, Zhu2023}.

 In our expression Eq.~\eqref{eq:hrl}, because we have contributions from both the CS and GB corrections, we have both parity-even and parity-odd terms.
 Thus, we can extend the parametrization in \cite{Jenks2023} to also account for parity-invariant terms such that the GW propagation equation can be written as \begin{widetext}